practicald2t/practicald2t.github.io/pages/cfp.md

 4. **Final automatic evaluation:** once we receive all submissions, we will evaluate every received output against every received evaluation script.
 5. **Final human evaluation:** Finally, we will run a human evaluation on all the received outputs, and correlate human judgements against the automatic evaluations.

-Results and insights of our evaluation: how every script works on different system outputs, and how they correlate with human annotators.
+At the workshop, we will present results and insights of our evaluation: how every script works on different system outputs, and how they correlate with human annotators.
 The system reaching the highest correlation with humans will be declared winner of the competition.
 Results and participants’ system descriptions will be featured in the workshop proceedings.

 # Important dates
 NOTE: All deadlines are 23:59 UTC-12.